ethan-charles/MLE-interview/基础模型算法整理/readme.md

 # Naive Bayes

 1. For each class y in the training data:

    1.1 Compute the prior P(y) = count(y) / total_count

    1.2 For each feature x_i:

        - Compute the likelihood P(x_i | y)

 2. For each test data point x:

    2.1 Compute the posterior for each class y:

        P(y | x) = P(y) * Π P(x_i | y)

    2.2 Assign the class with the highest posterior probability.

 # Random Forest

 1. For each tree in the forest:

-   1.1 Select a random subset of the training data (with replacement) 1.2 Build a decision tree using the subset
+   1.1 Select a random subset of the training data (with replacement)

+   1.2 Build a decision tree using the subset

    1.3 At each node, randomly select a subset of features to split on

 2. For each test data point:

    2.1 Get predictions from all trees

-   2.2 Assign the majority vote as the final prediction
+   2.2 Assign the majority vote as the final prediction.

 # Gradient Boosting

 1. Initialize the model with a constant prediction (e.g., mean of the target values)

 2. For each iteration:

-   2.1 Compute the residuals (errors) between the current predictions and actual target values 2.2 Train a weak learner (e.g., a decision tree) to predict the residuals 2.3 Update the model by adding the weak learner's prediction to the current model 2.4 Multiply the weak learner's predictions by a learning rate to control the step size
+   2.1 Compute the residuals (errors) between the current predictions and actual target values

+   2.2 Train a weak learner (e.g., a decision tree) to predict the residuals

+   2.3 Update the model by adding the weak learner's prediction to the current model

+   2.4 Multiply the weak learner's predictions by a learning rate to control the step size

 3. Repeat until the model reaches a stopping criterion (e.g., number of iterations or convergence).